-I love date pinwheel cookies but I also love any cookies, cakes or pastries with dates in them.
+I loved learning how to make date pinwheel cookies but I also love any cookies, cakes or pastries with dates in them.
 Dates just add so much flavor and moistness.
 Dates have been grown to eat and to make wine all the way back to the ancient Egyptians.
 Dates can be eaten and are very good plain; right from the hand either dried or soft.
 They can be stuffed with all kinds of great fillings like cream cheese and nuts or candied fruit.

 As you know dates are used to make many different recipes especially baked goods.
-My favorite bar cookies are the ones made with dates and I really love my sister’s date pinwheel cookies.
+My favorite bar cookies are the ones made with dates and I really love my sister taught me how to make her date pinwheel cookies.
 These date pinwheel cookies were one of my sister’s (Gloria) favorite cookies to make.
 Every year it was among her Christmas cookie recipes.
 When she was baking them, her kitchen was filled with a delightful fragrance.
 The cinnamon in the dough not only added to the aroma but added a “kick” to the flavor which many similar recipes do not have.

-Of course, now I have these date pinwheel cookies on my list of holiday recipes but I have never been able to conquer that perfect pinwheel design with these.
+Of course, when I learned how to make these date pinwheel cookies, they had to go on my list of holiday recipes.
+I still ahve never been able to conquer that perfect pinwheel design with these.
 Maybe they are not supposed to look perfect!
 These date filled cookies turn out soft, moist and delicious.
 This refrigerated cookie recipe can be made ahead of time, rolled up in wax paper and sliced whenever you are ready to bake.

 Cook the dates in the water until soft.
 Add the nuts and cool.
 NOTE: May need a little more water to make spreading consistency.